xyzlast/spring-common-data-config/README.md

 * add @EnableOrm annotation to your domain java configuration.
 * if you want to @EnableCaching spring annotation, please extends your configuration class from AbstractEhCacheConfigurer

+### Test

+* must be installed mysql and create bookstore database
+* must be setted connect.username, connect.password in dbconnect.properties

 ```properties
 connect.driver=com.mysql.jdbc.Driver